-Sometimes you are able to, out of your domestic headquarter, recruit a few partners in another country, but without a local distributor in place, it cannot grow.
+Sometimes you are able to, out of your domestic headquarter, to recruit a few partners in another country, but without a local distributor in place, it cannot grow.

-You need to establish a distribution role, and that can be your own subsidiary.
+So you need to establish a distribution role, and that can be your own subsidiary.
 That is obviously very capital intensive and requires management resources.

 But there are other ways you can do it.
 You can outsource it to someone that operates on your behalf via franchise or joint venture.

 Or, if you can find a local value-added distributor that is already there, and if you can attract that one, then that’s an opportunity.
 But without the local distributor in place, there are very limited opportunities for growth.

 So what are some kind of the general best practices that you’d recommend for vendors when they’re looking for those partners that are best suited for a global channel?

 You talk about, you know, the value-added distributors and things like that.
 But what best practices when you’re first getting started to make sure you’ve got the right people so you’re set up for success?

 Yeah.
 So when we’re talking about selling globally, we’re actually talking about selling locally in a lot of places.

 There are very few, so to say, global partners that can sell all over the world.
 There are some, and I’m referring to the software industry where I’m active.